 "People are sometimes disappointed when they don't get all the answers in that first meeting with me," Husni says.
 "But treating rheumatoid arthritis is a process.
 It takes time to come up with the best treatment plan."

-Your treatment might also change over time.
+Your plan might also change over time.
 You may have flares sometimes and have to take painkillers or steroids for a while.
 For reasons that aren't fully clear, a DMARD that worked for years might also stop.
-If that happens, don't worry.
-There are plenty of other drugs that can help.
+If that happens, your doctor has other medicines to choose from.

 "Lots of people with RA are thriving these days," Husni says.
 "Obviously, no one wants to get it.
 But if you do get diagnosed, there's never been a better time to have it."